Entry Fee is $1,500 per boat.

 Weather: Tournament Delay or Cancellation

 Any protests relating to the tournament must be submitted in writing along with $500 deposit by the team captain to the tournament committee no later than 15 minutes after the last fish is weighed on the final day of the tournament.
 All entrants agree to abide by tournament rules and regulations.
 All disputes are decided by the Tournament Director and Committee.
 Their decision is final.
-Poor sportsmanship will be grounds for disqualification from the Gulf Coast Masters.
+Poor sportsmanship will be grounds for disqualification from the King Master.
 Any violation of these rules resulting in disqualification will result in forfeiture of entry fee and prize money.

 It is understood that all participants in the King Master enter at their own risk, and that the officers, committee members, sponsors, directors, tournament venue and all persons connected directly or indirectly with the operation of said tournament, shall be exempt from any liability for libel, slander, loss, damage, negligence, harm, injury or death suffered by any participant, entrant, anglers, his/her companions, boat captains, mates, crew members, vessels and equipment with may occur during or in conjunction with the tournament.
 By tournament entry, the captain consents that the King Master may just without payment or restriction, any photographs in which he/she or any of their crew may appear for any purpose whatsoever; including, but not limited to resale, advertising, commercial or promotional material.
 The captain and his crew further release the King Master, officers and directors, and all persons from injury, loss or damage which may result.